shifafs/ACI_assignment1/README.md

         Collections.sort(invoices, invoiceComparator);
     }
-  This function compares the dates of the invoices of the consumer and sorts it in ascending order.
+  The above  function compares the dates of the invoices of the consumer and sorts it in ascending order.
 If key found, prints the invoice details in order.
 **  6.Create a JAVA program which can generate PDF containing invoices.
 The rules for this task are as follows.**